Cherreads

 Something shifted inside him.

-Zenkyou saw it.
+Zenkyou saw it immediately.

 The change.

-The moment panic became direction.
+The moment panic stopped spilling outward—

 She stepped back.